Pre-Admission Testing

 Location: Medical Office Building A, Suite 140

-The Pre-Admission Testing Unit (PAT) is for patients having surgery or other intervential procedures requiring anesthesia.
-There are 8 PAT rooms for inverview, anesthesia assessment, nursing assessment, lab, EKG, X-ray and other intervention to prepare the patient for surgery.
+The Pre-Anesthesia Testing Unit (PAT) is for patients having surgery or other interventional procedures requiring anesthesia.
+There are 7 PAT rooms for nursing interview and assessment, anesthesia assessment, lab, EKG, X-ray and/or any other intervention needed to prepare the patient for their procedure.

-The PAT patient is registered and interviewed by a financial clerk, pharmacy technician, nurse and anesthesiologist.
-A complete system assessment and tests are performed to make sure the patient has a successful recovery.
+The PAT patient is registered in main registration and interviewed by a pharmacy technician, nurse and an anesthesiologist if necessary.
+A complete systems assessment and tests are performed to make sure the patient has a successful recovery.

-The hours of operation are 8 a.m. to 5:30 p.m.
+The hours of operation are 8 a.m.-4:30 p.m.
 Monday through Friday.
-The unit is staffed with a total of 12 staff members to assure the surgical patient is prepared for the surgical procedure.
+The unit is staffed with 25 team members.

 Location: 2 North

-Outpatients recover at home and are followed-up with a call from the nurse the next day.
-Outpatient is the way of the future for most patients going to surgery, and they are able to return to work in days rather than weeks or months.
-As technology improves, the surgical procedures will become less invasive, which means quicker recovery for surgical patients.
+Outpatient surgery is the way of the future for most patients because they can return to work in days rather than weeks or months.
+As technology improves, the surgical procedures will become less invasive, which means quicker recovery for patients.

 Operating Room